One-Pot Creamy Tuscan Chicken Orzo Delight Recipe

 Taste and adjust seasoning if needed.
 Remove from heat and let it sit for a couple of minutes before serving.

-- Presentation Tips: Serve in shallow bowls, garnished with fresh basil and an extra sprinkle of Parmesan cheese for an inviting touch.
+Serve in shallow bowls, garnished with fresh basil and an extra sprinkle of Parmesan cheese for an inviting touch.